 Part-time, in class and online Community Data Science Certificate

-Gain exposure to new ideas and multi-disciplinary perspectives as you systematically work through community-based data analytics problems as a cohort.
+Gain exposure to new ideas and multi-disciplinary perspectives as you systematically work through community-based data analytics problems with a network of fellow learners.

 Start with the foundations